 A visit to a local farmer's market proved to be a wonderful experience.
 There was a huge array of tropical fruits, local grown seasonal produce, fresh herbs, sunflowers and more!

 What a way to support local growers and revamp the creative juices in my kitchen.
-I chose mint, opal basil, baby potatoes, a red bell pepper, an extremely ripe mango, corn on the cob, fresh local-grown, ripe tomatoes, an orange, bananas and an avocado.
-I plan to use them during the week and the only regret is that I did not buy more.
+There were so many good choices but I narrowed down my list and chose mint, opal basil, baby potatoes, a red bell pepper, mango, corn, fresh local-grown, ripe tomatoes, an orange, bananas and an avocado.
+I plan to use them during the week and have posted a few recipes and ideas below.

 The mango and orange were sliced for a rather delectable breakfast treat.
 The mango literally tasted like candy, it was so ripe!
 I plan to try more tropical fruits the next time I go - there were many from the area that I have not heard of before.

 The tomatoes were astounding - they were so ripe, juicy and delicious.
 We ate some of them sliced fresh with just a little oil, vinegar and black pepper.
 Later on in the day I roasted some of the tomatoes for a simple angel hair pasta dish with roasted marinara, complete with the opal basil that was also at the market.

 - Exercise and Vitamin D from walking around outside

 - Get produce that is fresher, better tasting, and naturally ripe

 - Motivation to cook at home more

 - A shopping bag(s) to carry your items home

 - Cooler with ice in case you have other errands to run afterwards - some items like leafy lettuce and fresh herbs may not hold up that well in a hot car.